Graded hypoellipticity of BGG sequences: Introduction and main results

 Another application we have in mind concerns the extension of Ponge's \cite{P08} spectral analysis on Heisenberg manifolds to more general filtered manifolds.
-It appears that asymptotic expansion of the heat kernel, complex powers, and Weyl's law are all within reach for the Rumin--Seshadri operators discussed in this paper.
-In particular, there is an obvious generalization of the Rumin--Seshadri analytic torsion \cite{RS12} to closed filtered manifolds which give rise to ungraded Rumin complexes.
+In \cite{DH17b}, building on the analytic results presented here, the heat kernel expansion has been established for formally selfadjoint, non-negative Rockland differential operators on general closed filtered manifolds.
+As an immediate application of this result, one obtains the detailed structure of complex powers of these operators, and a Weyl's law for the growth of their eigenvalues.
+Other applications include a McKean--Singer index formula for Rockland differential operators, and the construction of a non-commutative residue on the algebra of Heisenberg pseudodifferential operators, see \cite{DH17b}.
+Moreover, this analysis permits to generalize \cite{H21} the Rumin--Seshadri analytic torsion \cite{RS12} to closed filtered manifolds which give rise to ungraded Rumin complexes.
 Due to the rich structure available on regular parabolic geometries it appears feasible to work out explicit anomaly formulas for the Rumin--Seshadri analytic torsion, expressing to what extent this analytic torsion depends on the $L^2$ inner product used to define the formal adjoints, see~\eqref{E:IRS}.
 We hope that the decomposition of the de~Rham complex in Theorem~\ref{thmE} will prove helpful in establishing a comparison result relating the Rumin--Seshadri analytic torsion of the Rumin complex with the Ray--Singer torsion \cite{RS71} of the full de~Rham complex.

 The existence of a regular parabolic geometry of a particular type on a given manifold can often be described equivalently in terms of a differential relation.
 Formally, these can be solved in terms of homotopy theory.
 The subtle question is to what extent Gromov's h-principle \cite{G86} holds true for regular parabolic geometries.
 We anticipate that the proposed generalization of the Rumin--Seshadri analytic torsion has the potential to detect a possible failure of the h-principle.
 In particular, this might lead to topological obstructions to the existence of regular parabolic geometries on closed manifolds \cite{DH16}, and it might provide a sufficiently strong tool to show that formally homotopic regular parabolic geometries need not be homotopic in general, see \cite{P16}.